Applied Economics Research Course

 When you write a thesis, you are dealing with Research Data Management: processing data and possibly also personal data, for example when you conduct interviews.
 In the latter case, you are then dealing with the General Data Protection Regulation (GDPR).
 You also need to secure your data properly at all times.
 It is therefore important that you know what you have to comply with in terms of legislation and university frameworks.
 Please figure this out before you start writing your thesis.
 Your thesis supervisor can help you with this, ask for the guidelines.
 More information can be found on the following websites:

-U.S.E. has acquired subscriptions to Wharton Research Data Services (WRDS), Compustat, Bank Focus, and Factset.
-Compustat covers financial information and executive compensation data for publicly listed companies in the United States.
+U.S.E. has acquired subscriptions to Wharton Research Data Services (WRDS), Refinitiv Eikon, and Factset.
 WRDS provides access to Compustat and other free databases using a Web interface, SAS, Matlab, Python and R. Furthermore, WRDS offers a cloud environment with a SAS 9.4 installation.
 See https://uufinancedata.wordpress.com/ for more information and manuals.

-On 15 December 2020 an information session was held on The Applied Economics Research Course.
-The next sessions will be in September (P2) and December 2021 (P4).
+In December 2022 an information session was held on The Applied Economics Research Course.
+The next sessions will be in September (P2) and December 2023 (P4).

 Under certain circumstances it is possible for students to do an external research as part of the Applied Economics Research Course.
 Always contact the course coordinator of this course first, to discuss the possibilities.
 For the specific criteria, please check the Course Catalogue.